MicrosoftDocs/power-platform/power-virtual-agents/guidance/measuring-engagement.md

 > - A session starts when a user interacts with the chatbot or when the chatbot sends a proactive message to the user.
 > - The analytics session begins in an **unengaged** state.
 > - An analytics session becomes **engaged** when either entering a **custom topic** or the **Escalate** topic.
-> - The last custom topic triggered — or the first system topic triggered, if no custom topics were triggered — is associated with the analytics session.
+> - The last custom topic triggered—or the first system topic triggered, if no custom topics were triggered—is associated with the analytics session.

  ![Chatbot engagement](./media/chatbot-engagement.png)